 Officials still must review the design of any of the future homes, even if the council decides Tuesday to approve the tentative map, which is what city staff are recommending.

-The property is just blocks from where crews recently demolished the former Good Chevrolet dealership on Park Street -- adjacent to the Marketplace shopping center --
+The property is just blocks from where crews recently demolished the former Good Chevrolet dealership on Park Street -- adjacent to the Marketplace shopping center -- and where a new CVS store will be built.

 Two of the proposed homes would border Tilden Way, a key thoroughfare that links Oakland with downtown via the Fruitvale Bridge, although the homes would not have access to the street.
 Most of the homes would front Fernside Boulevard and Versailles Avenue.